syricano/bel-sy/belsy/README.md

 The features that will be included in the websites, images of the food, drinks, tables will attract them and give them an imagination idea how the place looks .

+## Technologies used:

+- HTML
+- CSS
+---